M4LivesAgain/MonkeWatch/README.md

 ```

 Make sure if your integration contains code that can give an advantage in any way it has a modded server check.
+If you cannot get the code to work with selection or anything, read the source code of other integrations or ask for help in the discord.